Tamaarine/CSE-310-Homework/HW1/README.md

 # Thank you so much for your time for reading it!

 # Libraries used
-The only single library that I have used for this assignment is socket.
+The only two library that I have used for this assignment is socket and os, socket is used for majority of the assignment. os is only used for getting the current working directory for accessing and storing the cache, that's it

 # Instructions on how to run web server (Part A)
 1. Open a Guest Profile session